remix-run/react-router/docs/guides/ConfirmingNavigation.md

     routerWillLeave(nextLocation) {
       // return false to prevent a transition w/o prompting the user,
-      // or return a string to allow the user to decide: if (!this.state.isSaved)
+      // or return a string to allow the user to decide:
+      // return `null` or nothing to let other hooks to be executed
+      //
+      // NOTE: if you return true, other hooks will not be executed! if (!this.state.isSaved)
         return 'Your work is not saved!
 Are you sure you want to leave?'
     },